wmo/RepData_PeerAssessment1/PA1_template.md

 ## Introduction

 The data being analysed was collected from a personal activity monitoring device (eg. fitbit, fuelband, ...).
-It details the number of steps taken by the person wearing the device, for 5 minute intervals through out the day, and this for a period of 2 months.
+It details the number of steps taken by a person wearing the device, for 5 minute intervals through-out the day, and this for a period of 2 months.

 The variables included in the dataset are:

-- **steps**: number of steps taking in a 5-minute interval (missing values are coded as NA)
+- **steps**: number of steps taking in a 5-minute interval
-- **date**: the date on which the measurement was taken in YYYY-MM-DD format
+- **date**: measurement date (YYYY-MM-DD format)
-- **interval**: identifier for the 5-minute interval in which measurement was taken
+- **interval**: identifier for the 5-minute interval

 ## How to generate this report